JoshuaEu18/Bioactivity-Prediction/README.md

 1. Project Overview

-This project implements an end-to-end machine learning pipeline to predict the bioactivity of small molecules against the **Dopamine D2 receptor (CHEMBL217)**.
+This project implements an end-to-end machine learning pipeline to predict the bioactivity of small molecules against the **CHEMBL203 = Epidermal Growth Factor Receptor**.

 The pipeline covers:
 - Data collection from ChEMBL